Aortic aneurysm repair - endovascular - discharge

 - You have chills or a fever over 101°F (38.3°C).

 - Your urine becomes dark colored or you do not urinate as much as usual.

 - You are not able to move your legs.

 - Your belly starts to swell and is painful.

 Hammond CJ, Nicholson AA.
 Aortic intervention.
 In: Adam A, Dixon AK, Gillard JH, Schaefer-Prokop CM, eds.
 Grainger & Allison's Diagnostic Radiology: A Textbook of Medical Imaging.
 6th ed.
-New York, NY: Elsevier Churchill Livingstone; 2015:chap 85.
+Philadelphia, PA: Elsevier Churchill Livingstone; 2015:chap 85.

 Osgood MJ, Black JH.
 Endovascular treatment of abdominal aortic aneurysm.
 In: Cameron JL, Cameron AM, eds.
 Current Surgical Therapy.
 12th ed.
 Philadelphia, PA: Elsevier; 2017:907-916.